All-About-Berlin/ursus/README.md

 ## Getting started

-1. Create a directory for your templates, and another for your content.
+1. **Create a directory** for your project.
+This is a sensible structure, because it works automatically with the default configuration:
     ```
     example_site/
+    ├── ursus_config.py  # By default, Ursus will use this config file
-    ├── templates/
+    ├── templates/  # By default, Ursus will use this templates directory
     │   ├── index.html.jinja
     │   ├── css/
     │   │   └──style.css